-Additional lengths of cable must be taken into account when calculating total VRise.
-Refer to the following documents to maintain AC VRise at less than 2%:

-- o Applications of the Engage Coupler - Circuit Calculations for the M250 Microinverter - Calculating AC Line Voltage Drop for M250 Microinverters with Engage Cables - Additional length required to reach from one row of PV modules to the next.
-If the PV modules are laid out in multiple rows, the distance from one row to the next often requires additional cabling length. - Bend radius.
-When planning cabling turns or loops, you must account for a minimum bend radius of 4.75 inches (12 cm). - Multiple sub-arrays.
-Often, the AC branch circuit is composed of several smaller sub-arrays across more than one roof plane.
-In this case, cut the cable to service each smaller array, and the sub-arrays are connected together using appropriately rated lengths of conduit.
-The transition from cable to conduit is accomplished using an outdoor-rated AC junction box, as required by the NEC and local code.
-Unused connectors must be covered with Enphase sealing caps. - Mixture of PV modules in both portrait and landscape orientation.
-When PV modules are installed in mixed orientation (both portrait and landscape orientation), there are three choices for cabling: - Cabling with 1.025 meter spacing between connectors results in cleanest install for the PV modules in portrait orientation.
-For PV modules placed in landscape orientation, plan for an unused connector between each PV module to accommodate the additional distance.
-Unused connectors must be covered with Enphase watertight sealing caps. - Cabling with 1.7 meter spacing between connectors results in cleanest install for PV modules in landscape orientation, but requires that any additional cable length between PV modules in portrait orientation be coiled and dressed so that the cable does not contact the roof.
-Again, unused connectors must be covered with Enphase sealing caps. - 3.
-Another solution when PV modules are installed in mixed orientation is to transition between 1.025 and 1.7 meter spacing cable options using the Engage Coupler or an outdoor-rated junction box.
-This junction box can be installed to the PV racking.
-Refer to http://enphase.com/products/engage-coupler/ for information on the Engage Coupler.
+- Account for additional lengths of cable when calculating total voltage rise.
+Refer to the following documents to maintain AC voltage rise at less than 2%: - Applications of the Engage Coupler - o Circuit Calculations for the M215 Microinverter - Calculating AC Line Voltage Drop for M215 Microinverters with Engage Cables - Plan for additional length to reach from one row of PV modules to the next.
+If the PV modules are laid out in multiple rows, the distance from one row to the next often requires additional cabling length. - Account for bend radius.
+When planning cabling turns or loops, you must account for a minimum bend radius of 4.75 inches (12 cm). - Consider additional cabling when installing multiple sub-arrays.
+Often, an AC branch circuit may be composed of several smaller sub-arrays across more than one roof plane.
+In this case, cut the cable to service each smaller array, and connect the sub-arrays together using appropriately rated lengths of conduit.
+Accomplish the transition from cable to conduit using an outdoor rated AC junction box, as required by the NEC and local code.
+Cover unused connectors with Enphase sealing caps. - Account for any mixture of PV modules in both portrait and landscape orientation.
+When PV modules are installed in mixed orientation (both portrait and landscape orientation), there are three choices for cabling: - 1 Cabling with 1.025 meter spacing between connectors results in cleanest install for the PV modules in portrait orientation.
+For PV modules placed in landscape orientation, plan for an unused connector between each PV module to accommodate the required additional distance.
+Cover unused connectors with Enphase watertight sealing caps. - 2 Cabling with 1.7 meter spacing between connectors results in cleanest install for PV modules in landscape orientation, but requires that any additional cable length between PV modules in portrait orientation be coiled and dressed so that cabling does not contact the roof.
+Cover unused connectors with Enphase watertight sealing caps. - 3 Transition between 1.025 and 1.7 meter spacing cable options using an outdoor-rated junction box.
+Install this junction box to the PV racking.